Skip to main content

 Troubleshooting

-2. If you are seeing unhealthy targets in prometheus console, sometimes custom network policies may be responsible for affecting connectivity across prometheus pods and kafka pods.
+2. If you are seeing unhealthy targets in the Prometheus console, sometimes custom network policies may be responsible for affecting connectivity across Prometheus pods and Kafka pods.

 Prometheus Targets Console

-Follow the below steps below to allow traffic from sumologiccollection namespace:
+Follow the steps below to allow traffic from the sumologiccollection namespace:

 kubectl label namespace sumologiccollection namespace=sumologiccollection